 From Svalbard, head southwest across the Greenland Sea toward East Greenland.
 In these far northern latitudes it is possible to encounter sea ice any time of the year.
 All along the way, remain vigilant for sightings of marine mammals such as whales, seals, and the majestic polar bear.
 Heading south, darker nights create a high possibility of seeing the Northern Lights (Aurora Borealis).

 This is expedition cruising at its most authentic.
-Our itinerary and exploration opportunities in East Greenland are dependent on weather and sea ice conditions.
-Again you can be sure that your experienced captain and expedition leader will take advantage of every opportunity to experience excellent wildlife viewing, to discover incredible scenery, and to go ashore wherever possible.
+The itinerary and exploration opportunities in East Greenland are dependent on weather and sea ice conditions.
+Again you can be sure that your experienced captain and expedition leader will take advantage of every opportunity to experience excellent wildlife viewing, discover incredible scenery, and go ashore wherever possible.

 The Franz Josef Fjord and Kong Oscar Fjord systems are part of Northeast Greenland National Park, the world’s largest national park.
 Scoresby Sund is the largest and longest fjord system in the world.
 Anticipate exploring these fjord systems to the extent made possible by ever-changing ice conditions.